NuccioJohn/Cat-Clicker/README.md

 ##Inspiration
 This project was inspired by the facebook sensation Cow Clicker and inspired by the popularity of Cat Images on the internet.

+##Updating to Part Code
+going to update this project for the next project in Udacity, using this concept.